 What are the causes of gas?

 Most of the gases emitted are regular air that enters the digestive system “accidentally” while breathing.
-This action occurs when talking and eating together, chewing gum or during stress situations, or when we gasp a lot of air.
+This action occurs when talking and eating simultaneously, chewing gum, during stressful situations, or when we gasp a lot of air.
 Other factors such as lack of exercise, changes in eating habits, smoking, allergy and wrong combination of food ingredients may cause gasses.
-Even the phenomenon of bad breath may result from chronic digestive disorders or problems with absorption.

 In about 30% of the population the problem occurs daily and disturbs the quality of life.
-Gases are also created from a bacteria found naturally in the intestines and “eat” leftovers not digested.
-Factors that contribute to it are mostly industrial foods with artificial sweeteners and also foods rich in fiber such as whole grains, legumes, beans and cruciferous vegetables.
-Liquid milk products also contain lactose such as milk and yogurt that may create gas for those diagnosed with lactose intolerance.
+Gases are also created from a bacteria naturally found in the intestines that “eat” undigested leftovers.
+Factors that contribute to it are mostly processed foods with artificial sweeteners and also foods rich in fiber such as whole grains, legumes, beans and cruciferous vegetables.
+While they aid digestion, over-eating them can cause excess gas for some people.
+Liquid dairy products also contain lactose, such as milk and yogurt, that may create gas for those who have lactose intolerance.

 It it dangerous?

-Healthy people have a lot of gas because of improper diet or stress.
-But if it happens frequently and causes you discomfort and pain, you can consult with your doctor, and consider conducting an examination to rule out bowel disease, lactose intolerance, candida, celiac disease and irritable bowel.
-All of these are diagnosed by symptoms similar to related abdominal pain and flatulence.
+Healthy people can develop excessive gas due to an improper diet or stress.
+But if it happens frequently and causes you discomfort and pain, you can consult with your doctor, and consider conducting an examination to rule out bowel disease, lactose intolerance, candida, celiac disease and irritable bowel disease.

 What can you do?

 First of all try to maintain a regular breathing, so as not to swallow too much air.
-Irregular breathing is caused by stress and talk during eating.
-Regarding nutrition, you can minimize the consumption of milk and dairy products for those sensitive to them, high-fat foods, soda drinks, chewing gum that causes unnecessary swallow of air and artificial sweeteners that the body does not digest well.
-Beans are also known causes of gas, but since sprouted beans tend to produce fewer of them, you can search for them in supermarkets.
-Also cabbage family vegetables like cabbage, cauliflower and broccoli produce gases.
-You should not give up on them, but to avoid the awkward side effects it is recommended to boil them before eating, or dissolve caraway seeds, cumin, turmeric, nutmeg or cinnamon on them before cooking, or cook them with potatoes that absorb gases.
+Irregular breathing is caused by stress and talking during eating.
+Regarding nutrition, you can minimize the consumption of milk and dairy products (if you are sensitive to them), high-fat foods, soda drinks, chewing gum that causes unnecessary swallow of air and artificial sweeteners that the body doesn’t digest well.
+Beans are also known to cause gas, but since sprouted beans tend to produce fewer of them, you can search for them in supermarkets.
+Also cabbage family vegetables (cruciferous family) like cabbage, cauliflower and broccoli produce gases.
+You should not give up on them completely, but if you want to avoid the awkward side effects, it is recommended to boil them before eating, or dissolve caraway seeds, cumin, turmeric, nutmeg or cinnamon on them before cooking, or cook them with potatoes that absorb gases.
 More foods that can cause gases are mainly cereals and whole grains and some fruits: bananas, peaches, prunes and raisins.